 If you find a site sending you traffic without linking to you, it’s a spam referral.

 The problem with spammy traffic is that these aren’t the visitors that you’d like to bring to your site.
 In most cases, these aren’t real visitors at all.
-These are bots that hit your site and bounce back.
+These are bots of a spam webmaster tool, that hit your site and bounce back.

 When spam bots fake traffic to your site and start getting reported in your Google Analytics data, they make your data inaccurate.
 You will also see your site’s average bounce rate become very high due to this bot-generated traffic.